 - students who are on exchange at UMass Amherst from another institution.

 When are the orientation & transition programs?

 Your new student experience spans several months from when you submit your enrollment deposit through the first 63 days of the semester.
-Students admitted to UMass Amherst for Spring 2023 will have experiences to complete from November to March.
+Students admitted to UMass Amherst for Spring 2024 will have experiences to complete from December - March.
 Learn more about the components of your new student experience: Next for the U, Guide to the U, Ready for the U, Welcome to the U, and New Student Advising & Course Registration.
-However, please note information regarding launching and deadlines for Guide to the U, Ready for the U registration, Placement Exams and New Student Advising & Course Registration will be available in November.

 Do new students have to pay for Ready for the U or any part of the New Student Experience?